Free Consultation / 24 Hours a Day (614) 500-3836

 • Guidance on Compliance: Post-conviction, your lawyer can provide valuable advice on complying with court orders, such as completing mandatory addiction programs, installing an ignition interlock device, or obtaining restricted plates.
 They can also help you understand steps you can take to prevent future offenses and rehabilitate your driving record.

-• Ongoing Support: A DUI lawyer can offer ongoing legal support after a 4th DUI, helping you navigate any further legal issues that arise from your conviction.
+• Ongoing Support: An OVI lawyer can offer ongoing legal support after a 4th OVI, helping you navigate any further legal issues that arise from your conviction.
 This ensures you have a resource to turn to for advice and representation in related matters.

-• Peace of Mind: Perhaps most importantly, having an experienced DUI lawyer by your side provides peace of mind and reduces the overall cost of a DUI.
-Knowing that a knowledgeable professional is handling your case allows you to focus on your personal and professional life while your lawyer works to achieve the best possible outcome for you.
+• Peace of Mind: Perhaps most importantly, having an experienced OVI lawyer by your side provides peace of mind and reduces the overall cost of a DUI in Columbus.
+Knowing that a knowledgeable professional is handling your case allows you to focus on your personal and professional life while your lawyer works to achieve the best possible outcome.

-By leveraging their skill and resources, a DUI lawyer plays a crucial role in navigating the complexities of a fourth OVI/DUI in Columbus, Ohio, helping to protect your rights, minimize penalties, and work towards a more favorable resolution.
+By leveraging their skill and resources, an OVI lawyer plays a crucial role in navigating the complexities of a fourth OVI/DUI in Columbus, Ohio, helping to protect your rights, minimize penalties, and work toward a more favorable resolution.

 Your Options After a 4th OVI in Columbus

-By working with an attorney, you may be able to avoid criminal penalties and instead seek alternative options.
+By working with an attorney, you may be able to avoid the harshest criminal penalties and instead seek alternative options.
 For habitual OVI offenders, jail time and fines may not be enough.
-Multiple DUI charges may be a good indication that someone is suffering from alcohol or substance abuse issues.
+Multiple OVI charges may be a sign that someone is struggling with alcohol or substance abuse issues.

-Here, you may benefit more from enrollment in a drug or alcohol treatment program.
-In exchange for your completion of a program like this, the state’s prosecutor may agree to drop any criminal charges against you or come to another agreement in which you avoid harsh criminal penalties.
+You may benefit more from enrollment in a drug or alcohol treatment program.
+In exchange for your completion of a program like this, the state’s prosecutor may agree to drop or reduce the criminal charges against you, or come to another agreement in which you avoid the harshest criminal penalties.

-At Luftman, Heck, and Associates, we have extensive experience finding the flaws in DUI cases and getting acquittals when DUI cases need to go to trial.
+At Luftman, Heck, and Associates, we have extensive experience finding the flaws in OVI cases and getting acquittals when cases need to go to trial.

 Fourth OVI in Columbus: FAQs

-What is the look-back period for OVIs in Ohio?
+What is the look-back period for a fourth OVI in Ohio?

 Can I still drive after a fourth OVI conviction?